 Surgical Options for Back Pain

 - Back pain.
-Back pain itself has two main causes: muscle spasm and
+Back pain itself has 2 main causes: muscle spasm and mechanical pain.

 What is a muscle spasm?